s-oa18/Todolist-v1/README.md

 - Database

-To create a database using Mongodb Atlas and connect to you application, visit [mongodb Atlas](https://www.mongodb.com/basics/mongodb-atlas-tutorial) and follow the documentation.
+To create a database using Mongodb Atlas and connect to your application, visit [mongodb Atlas](https://www.mongodb.com/basics/mongodb-atlas-tutorial) and follow the documentation.

 ## Deployment